ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How JavaScript Became My Shortcut to Building Real-World Projects - <a href="https://medium.com/@kainatnafees/how-javascript-became-my-shortcut-to-building-real-world-projects-5843cd72ae3d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Kainat Nafees`**

+<blockquote>I started with simple DOM tricks, but over time JavaScript turned into the engine behind dashboards, automations, and apps that people…
+Continue reading on Medium »</blockquote>

+<h3>2.
+How Penpal.js makes cross-window communication clean, secure, and ridiculously easy. - <a href="https://medium.com/codeelevation/how-penpal-js-makes-cross-window-communication-clean-secure-and-ridiculously-easy-9bc5d7aae67e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `JS Maraiya`**

+<blockquote>How I stopped fighting with postMessage and started using Penpal.js
+Continue reading on CodeElevation »</blockquote>

+<h3>3.
+How I Built a JavaScript App That Quietly Earns Me Side Income - <a href="https://medium.com/@saforanafees02/how-i-built-a-javascript-app-that-quietly-earns-me-side-income-407a8a936f1d?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Safora Nafees`**

+<blockquote>From a single webpage script to a full-fledged web app that small businesses actually paid for — the complete story
+Continue reading on Medium »</blockquote>

+<h3>4.
+JavaScript Event Handlers — Passing Data and Event Object - <a href="https://alenibric.medium.com/javascript-event-handlers-passing-data-and-event-object-98bf47fcc62f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Alen IBRIC`**

+<blockquote>Passing Data to Event Handlers
+Continue reading on Medium »</blockquote>

+<h3>5.
+Array.prototype vs Object.prototype in JavaScript Explained - <a href="https://javascript.plainenglish.io/array-prototype-vs-object-prototype-in-javascript-explained-6b4e4a289774?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Desai Hardik`**

+<blockquote>Learn the key differences between Array.prototype and Object.prototype in JavaScript with examples, best practices, and usage tips.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>6.
 Don’t Rely on Regex — Here’s How I Built Smarter Content Moderation in JavaScript - <a href="https://javascript.plainenglish.io/dont-rely-on-regex-here-s-how-i-built-smarter-content-moderation-in-javascript-83ded5b16ed4?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Dev Diwan`**

 <blockquote>If your app accepts user content, you’ll need a way to keep it clean.
 I found a lightweight way to do it using an AI API — here’s the…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>7.
 How I Scraped 50,000 Products and Built a Competitor Price Tracker - <a href="https://javascript.plainenglish.io/how-i-scraped-50-000-products-and-built-a-competitor-price-tracker-7293c7eac4e9?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shahzaibasif`**

 <blockquote>I remember the day I decided to stop guessing competitor prices and actually build something that told me, daily, who was undercutting us…
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>8.
 Mastering package.json: Your Node.js Project’s Blueprint - <a href="https://rohitpatel0011.medium.com/mastering-package-json-your-node-js-projects-blueprint-467c9032fed8?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Rohit Patel`**

 <blockquote>Think of the package.json file as the ID card, instruction manual, and shopping list for your Node.js project, all rolled into one.
 It's a…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>9.
 The Hidden JavaScript Features That Made My App Twice as Fast - <a href="https://medium.com/codrift/the-hidden-javascript-features-that-made-my-app-twice-as-fast-19528aaa8a74?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Kainat Nafees`**

 <blockquote>Lessons I learned the hard way while chasing performance gains
 Continue reading on Codrift »</blockquote>

-<h3>5.
-Cracking the Code: A Senior’s Guide to Advanced JavaScript Interviews - <a href="https://medium.com/@huanzidage/cracking-the-code-a-seniors-guide-to-advanced-javascript-interviews-036be695a85b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Laixi`**

-<blockquote>Mastering Asynchronous JavaScript Beyond Callbacks
-Continue reading on Medium »</blockquote>

-<h3>6.
-7 JavaScript Patterns That Finally Made My Code Maintainable - <a href="https://blog.stackademic.com/7-javascript-patterns-that-finally-made-my-code-maintainable-149ac2f1cf38?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**

-<blockquote>Because future me deserves better than spaghetti.
-Continue reading on Stackademic »</blockquote>

-<h3>7.
-7 JavaScript Debugging Tricks I Wish I Knew Earlier - <a href="https://javascript.plainenglish.io/7-javascript-debugging-tricks-i-wish-i-knew-earlier-d305077e7339?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Shahzaibasif`**

-<blockquote>Because staring at the screen won’t fix your bugs.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>8.
-The Strange JavaScript Bug That Cost Me an Entire Weekend to Fix - <a href="https://javascript.plainenglish.io/the-strange-javascript-bug-that-cost-me-an-entire-weekend-to-fix-a7cf0ab0c0ed?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kainat Nafees`**

-<blockquote>What I learned about debugging when everything looked fine but wasn’t
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>